bjwine0/BusMall2/README.md

 Aaron B Ferris assisted in correcting errors in old code.
 Provided instructions on how to fix images by creating separate HTMl pages.

+Brad Smialek assisted in image display fixing file path bugs img ext. and resizing.
+Gif is working and chart is resized for user.